 There are usually 10 shows annually, with most exhibitions running for one month each.

-Submit for the Etobicoke Civic Centre Main Gallery
+Submit for Etobicoke Civic Centre Art Gallery

 Process+Practice is a two-year dance residency at Assembly Hall that supports local dancers in the research, creation and presentation of new works while offering compelling artistic experiences that allow the local community to engage with the art of dance.
 Presented in partnership with TOES FOR DANCE, the program nurtures artistic development and community-building by holding time and space for dancers and choreographers to experiment, discuss and explore the art form.